A safe place

 Antimatter

-Find the Antimatter sculpture from Taiko online gallery.
+Find the Antimatter sculpture from Keskusgalleria gallery.

 Home is something that defines us: who we are and whom we desire to be.
 Home can mean a chaos or a Serene safe haven.
 In the Antimatter piece I have played with a feeling that it is not clear are you looking in or looking out of a window.
 I see home as a metaphor of a persons psyche.
 It mirrors the existence and its visible as well as invisible layers.
 We must respect that we do not fully understand the world or each other.